joachimschmidt557/src/README.md

 ### Many source repositories

-If you like to keep track of source directories (git repositories and tarballs) then src will help you keeping track of these.
+If you like to keep track of source directories (git repositories and tarballs) then src will help you with keeping track of these.
 In addition, when moving to a new machine, you can just copy your `.srcfile` and type `src u` and you're all set.

 ### Alternative to git submodules